astrachan163/aether-apothecary/stripe_integration_guide.md

 *   **Webhook Secret:**
     *   Go to [Stripe Webhooks](https://dashboard.stripe.com/webhooks).
     *   Click "Add endpoint".
     *   For the "Endpoint URL", you will need the URL of your deployed application followed by `/api/stripe-webhook`.
-For local testing, you can use the Stripe CLI.
-I will provide more instructions on this later.
+You can fill this in after you deploy.
+For now, you can leave it blank or use the Stripe CLI for local testing.
     *   Select the `checkout.session.completed` event.
     *   Click "Add endpoint".
     *   On the next page, you will see a "Signing secret".
 Click to reveal it.